 This website has a web page with a long list of scientific evidence supporting the Afterlife Hypothesis.

-Dr. Melvin Morse, who did all the ground-breaking research with young children, states unequivocally:
+Dr. Melvin Morse, who did all the ground-breaking research with young children, states unequivocally: “There is no explanation for the light.”

 Dr. Kenneth Ring, one of the most respected near-death researchers who has done much work of putting the subject of NDEs on the academic map, has this to say about the afterlife theory:

 “Any adequate neurological explanation would have to be capable of showing how the entire complex of phenomena associated with the core experience [that is, the out-of-body state, paranormal knowledge, the tunnel, the golden light, the voice or presence, the appearance of deceased relatives, beautiful vistas, and so forth] would be expected to occur in subjectively authentic fashion as a consequence of specific neurological events triggered by the approach of death … I am tempted to argue that the burden of proof has now shifted to those who wish to explain NDEs in this way.”
-(Dr. Kenneth Ring)

-Those sentences are a couple of complicated sentences, but what Ken Ring is saying is that there are so many consistent features of NDEs that it is going to be very difficult to find a good explanation for them in terms of the physical working of the brain.
+Those sentences are a couple of complicated sentences, but what Dr. Ring is saying is that there are so many consistent features of NDEs that it is going to be very difficult to find a good explanation for them in terms of the physical working of the brain.
 And, he believes, that the evidence is so strong for them that sympathetic researchers should no longer feel that the burden is on to them to prove that they happen, but rather, for the skeptics to prove that they don’t.

 There is a “mountain” of scientific evidence suggesting consciousness can survive bodily death.
 Some of this evidence has been verified through NDEs involving “veridical perception.”
 Some of the evidence is spontaneous and circumstantial and of the kind that would stand up in a court of law.
 Some researchers have pointed out how science has not even been able to quantify consciousness, let alone trying to quantify the NDE.
 Scientists certainly lack the necessary tools to fully quantify and understand the nature of consciousness.
 The problem facing scientists in this matter is how consciousness can arise from a lump of goo (the brain) or how a conglomeration of atoms and molecules can produce the mind.
 Perhaps someday when science has discovered the true nature of consciousness, we may then be on the road to finding conclusive scientific evidence of an afterlife.